314-Foundation/ExcitationPullbacks/README.md

 💡 Furthermore, we argue that excitation pullback directionally approximates the gradient of a **kernel machine** that is implicitly learned by the network and encoded in its *highly activated paths*.
 We claim that this kernel machine mainly supports the network's decision boundary.

-Thus, it seems that gradient is all we really need to explain neural networks and discover new knowledge in data.
+Thus, it seems that gradients (or rather - more generally - pullbacks) are all we really need to explain ReLU networks and discover new knowledge in data.

 ## 📚 Technical background